 5 Methods of Home Food Preservation

-…is the process in which foods are placed in jars or cans and heated to a temperature that destroys microorganisms and inactivates enzymes.
-This heating and later cooling forms a vacuum seal.
-The vacuum seal prevents other microorganisms from decontaminating the food within the jar or can.
+‘Canning’ is a process in which foods are placed in jars or cans and heated to a temperature that destroys microorganisms and inactivates enzymes.
+The heating (and subsequent cool-down) forms a vacuum seal which prevents other microorganisms from contaminating the food within the jar or can.

-…reduces the temperature of the food so that microorganisms cannot grow, however many will survive.
-Enzyme activity is slowed down, but not stopped during freezing.
+Freezing reduces the temperature of the food so that microorganisms cannot grow.
+Enzyme activity is slowed down (but not completely stopped) during freezing.

-…removes most of the moisture from foods.
+Drying or dehydrating removes most of the moisture from foods.
 Thus microorganisms cannot grow and enzyme action is slowed down.
-Dried foods should be stored in airtight containers to prevent moisture from rehydrating the products and allowing microbial growth.
+Dried foods should be stored in airtight containers (or vacuum-sealed) to prevent moisture from re-hydrating the food and allowing microbial growth.

 JAMS AND JELLIES

-There are a wealth of resources available to learn how to properly utilize any of these food preservation techniques, including the internet, books, experienced users, and of course… you’ll need the equipment.
+There are a wealth of resources available to learn how to properly utilize any of these food preservation techniques, including the internet, books, and experienced users.

-If you haven’t already, challenge yourself to try any of these methods so that you can store extra food while taking advantage of garden harvests or store sales.
-Not only will you enjoy these foods off-season, but you will be better prepared.
+If you haven’t already, go ahead and challenge yourself and try any of these methods so that you can store extra food while taking advantage of garden harvests or store sales.
+Not only will you enjoy these foods off-season, but you will become a better prepared person or family.